 Is it difficult to install?

 I installed the bidet attachment in under twenty minutes.
-Five minutes was spent looking for a flathead screwdriver to remove the toilet seat.
+Five minutes were spent looking for a flathead screwdriver to remove the toilet seat.
 And ten minutes were spent saying shit like “Put the wrench down.”
 “Don’t lose those pieces!”
 “Stop licking the dog!” because my kid and dog and cat are always twenty inches away from my face at all times.
 So a capable adult without small creatures at their feet could probably install this in 5 minutes and minimum fuss as long as their existing plumbing is flexible pipe.

 Is it a pain in the ass?